Customer-Centric Selling: How To Put Your Customers at the Heart of Your Social Media Strategy

-The pandemic only increased Amazon’s foothold in our lives and brands that can harness the ease, convenience, speed and authority of Amazon and apply it appropriately to social media tactics are seeing incredible success.
+The pandemic has only increased Amazon’s foothold in our lives.
+Brands that can harness the ease, convenience, speed and authority of Amazon and apply it appropriately to social media tactics are seeing incredible success.

 If you determine that your customers spend time on Instagram, make it easy for them to buy your products by linking directly to your Amazon storefront.
 One benefit to this is knowing fulfillment is in the capable hands of Amazon.

 More than 90 million people engage with shopping posts on Instagram every month.
 Sixty percent of people on the popular social media platform discover products through it.
 When they see they can purchase a new product through a trusted site like Amazon, it just makes the sale that much easier.

 So, by incorporating shop now and profile links to an Amazon storefront into influencer campaigns that leverage Reels and Stories, brands can create serious sales spikes through Instagram.

 Just remember to share more than product images in your Instagram feed.
 Authenticity is key.
 Use contests and strategies to encourage UGC of your products and then share that content (with permission) in your feed.

 These strategies don’t just work for retailers alone.
 Venues and organizations can benefit from them as well.
 Just ask MoMA.

 The Museum of Modern Art is the most followed museum in the world on social media.
 It has more than 13 million people following its social media accounts, including over five million on Instagram.
 How did MoMA gain such a tremendous following?

 It was an early adopter, curating a presence on Instagram and other social channels early after launch, and it fills its feeds with really good content, which is the cornerstone of all successful marketing.